Containers

 Solution overview

 In this walkthrough, you deploy a sample application across multiple AZs in EKS.
 This application is part of an Istio service mesh running in sidecar mode, which means each Pod will contain both the container application as well as the Istio sidecar proxy (Envoy).
 The sidecar proxy mediates inbound and outbound communication to the application.
 To determine the health of every AZ, you continuously evaluate the network responses (such as 2xx and 5xx) for requests captured by these application sidecar proxies at an AZ-level.
 This will be done by monitoring the Envoy clusters of these sidecar proxies using Prometheus.
 The metric you use for this is envoy_cluster_zone_availability_zone__upstream_rq.
 For clarity, an Envoy cluster (not to be confused with an EKS cluster) refers to a group of similar upstream hosts that accept traffic for a particular application.
-Furthermore, Grafana is used to visualize this data for the respective AZs, and to send alerts to a Slack channel in the event that things go awry.
+Furthermore, Grafana is used to visualize these data for the respective AZs, and to send alerts to a Slack channel in the event that things go awry.
 Lastly, you trigger an ARC zonal shift in Amazon EKS to test application recovery.
 Although this example focuses on one signal for AZ health monitoring, when you’re observing multi-AZ environments in production, you should also account for different types of issues and failures such as latency, silent failures (not receiving traffic), gray failures, and regular failures to get a better perspective on the health and state of your overall environment, and the AZs.
 You can view a list of the cluster statistics exposed by Envoy.

 The following diagrams depict the application environment that is demonstrated and discussed in this post.